FOI Tracker

 Deflection: Rather than answer these questions about their own services, RDE suggested contacting the ICB instead.

 Why This Matters: Torbay publishes its cardiac cath lab waiting time openly (7 weeks, October 2023).
 When asked for equivalent data, RDE claimed it was "not available" - yet they want to take over Torbay's workload.
+If RDE won't answer basic questions about their efficiency, staffing, and costs, how can anyone assess whether they're capable of absorbing more patients?

 Questions RDE refused to answer: